 Coming Out As Lesbian Teens

-Parents of the LGBTQ teens need to understand that every child is unique, and each of them has different and unique experiences during their teenage years.
+Parents of LGBTQ teens need to understand that every child is unique, and each of them has different and unique experiences during their teenage years.
 That includes the lesbian teens.

-Part of identifying your self-identity is deployed connected to your gender identity and sexual orientation.
+Part of identifying your self-identity is connected to your gender identity and sexual orientation.
 Being lesbian or gay brings quite a different experience during the teenage years compared to heterosexual people.
 If you feel like you are a lesbian teen, you should first know what it feels like to be a lesbian.

 What Does It Mean To Be A Lesbian?